 Which brings us to another frequently asked question: Are solar lease payments tax deductible?
 No, solar lease payments are generally not tax-deductible for the person leasing the system.

-What is a PPA Lease?
+What is a Solar Power Purchase Agreement?

 A Power Purchase Agreement (PPA) lease offers an innovative approach to utilizing solar power without the burden of ownership.
 With a PPA, you simply purchase the electricity generated by a solar system owned by a third-party company at a discounted rate compared to your local utility provider.